Socialist Party of Great Britain

-The Socialist Party of Great Britain (SPGB) is a socialist political party in the United Kingdom.
+The Socialist Party of Great Britain (SPGB) is a small socialist political party in the United Kingdom.
 Founded in 1904 as a split from the Social Democratic Federation (SDF), it advocates using the ballot box for revolutionary purposes and opposes both Leninism and reformism.
 It holds that countries which claimed to have established socialism had only established "state capitalism" and was one of the first to describe the Soviet Union as state capitalist.
 The party's political position has been described as a form of impossibilism.

 History

 Origins

 The SPGB was founded in 1904 as a split from the Social Democratic Federation (SDF) to oppose the SDF's reformism and as part of a response to that organisation's domination by Henry Hyndman (which also led to the SPGB's aversion to leadership).
 This split was also partly a reaction to the SDF's involvement in the Labour Representation Committee, which went on to found the Labour Party.
 It mirrored the split that led to the foundation of the Socialist League, stemming from an ongoing dispute within the socialist movement over tactics and the question of reform or revolution.
 The founders of the SPGB considered themselves to be part of a wider impossibilist revolt within the Second International.
 When in 1903 most of SDF members in Scotland broke away to form the Socialist Labour Party without contacting their fellow impossibilists in London, those impossibilists chiefly in Battersea branch decided to break away and form their own organisation, which they did the following year.
 Unlike the Socialist League, the SPGB advocated the revolutionary use of the ballot box and parliament.